augustkang/gochat/README.md

 4. (client1,2) : join room
 5. (client1,2) : send message

+## TODO
+- refactor

 ## Limitations
-- Better printing
-- Duplex but not realtime in client terminal(have to type something to receive message from other users)
+- ~Duplex but not realtime in client terminal(have to type something to receive message from other users)~
-- Need more command(features)